 Plumbing and Domestic Heating Technicians plan, select, install, service, commission and maintain all aspects of plumbing and heating systems.
 Plumbing and Domestic Heating Technicians can find themselves working inside or outside a property.
 Customer service skills and being tidy and respectful are important qualities as they can often find themselves working in customers’ homes as well as on building sites.

-Candidates require a GCSE grade 4 or higher in Maths and English and must be employed in a relevant role for a minimum of 30 hours per week.
+Candidates require a GCSE grade 3 or 4 or higher in a combination of Maths or English and must be employed in a relevant role for a minimum of 30 hours per week.

 What will I study?